Conversion is usually preceded by several interactions with a website or an app.

 How Google Analytics 4 attribution works

 Universal Analytics reports attributed the entire credit for the conversion to the last click.
-A direct visit is not considered a click, but for the avoidance of doubt, this attribution model was also called the last non-direct click model.
+A direct visit was not considered a click, but for the avoidance of doubt, this attribution model was also called the last non-direct click model.
 Other attribution models were only available in the Model Comparison Tool in the Multi-Channel Funnels (MCF) reports section.

 GA4 offers a wider availability of different attribution models, but it depends on the scope of the report – whether it is the user acquisition source, session source or event source.